-The 10 most amazing fake brands and titles used on ’Riverdale’
+The 10 most amazing fake brands and titles used on 'Riverdale'

 "Betty, come on.
 An impossible situation is being invited to both the Vanity Flair Oscar party and Elton John's Oscar party on the same night." — Veronica Lodge (Season 1, "The Outsiders")

-There’s no rhyme or reason to which real brand names Riverdale uses versus which ones they choose to parody.
-Why namedrop some real networks (HBO, Netflix), events (the Met Ball), and cultural luminaries (Toni Morrison) but spoof something like Vanity Fair?
-Then again, why am I looking for order in the chaos that is Riverdale’s narrative storytelling?
+There's no rhyme or reason as to which real brand names Riverdale uses versus which ones they choose to parody.
+Why namedrop some real networks (HBO, Netflix), events (the Met Gala), and cultural luminaries (Toni Morrison), but spoof something like Vanity Fair?
+Then again, why am I looking for order in the chaos that is Riverdale's narrative storytelling?

 10. "The Matchelorette"

-“Tonight’s the season premiere of The Matchlorette and I would love to have my friends over to watch.” – Veronica Lodge (Season 2, “The Watcher in the Woods”)
+"Tonight's the season premiere of The Matchelorette and I would love to have my friends over to watch." – Veronica Lodge (Season 2, "The Watcher in the Woods")

 God bless Veronica.
-Just when you think she’s a snob, you learn she’s a card-carrying member of Bachelor… that is, Matchelor Nation.
+Just when you think she's a snob, you learn she's a card-carrying member of Bachelor…that is, Matchelor Nation.